sandrayakimova/rss_reader/report.md

                         help='Converts news in html format.
 Receives the path for file saving')
 ```

-3. The other problem apperied while I was trying to run example from READ.me
+3. The other problem apperied while I was trying to run example from README

  ```sh
 AttributeError: object has no attribute 'description'
 ```
 It was problem in 'rss_parser.py'.
 I have fixed it such way:

 **Before:**
  ```sh
 info_description = info.description